h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

   This is why the shallow depth of GBM is one of the reasons it’s great for wide (for tree purposes) datasets.
 To make Uplift DRF faster, consider decreasing ``max_depth`` and/or ``mtries`` and/or ``ntrees``.

   For both algorithms, finding one split requires a pass over one column and all rows.
 Assume a dataset with 250k rows and 500 columns.
-GBM can take minutes minutes, while Uplift DRF may take hours.
+GBM can take minutes, while Uplift DRF may take hours.
 This is because:

-  -  Assuming the above, GBM needs to pass over up to 31\*500\*250k = 4 billion numbers per tree, and assuming 50 trees, that’s up to (typically equal to) 200 billion numbers in 11 minutes, or 300M per second, which is pretty fast.
+  -  Assuming the above, GBM needs to pass over up to 31\*500\*250k = 4 billion numbers per tree, and assuming 50 trees, that’s up to (typically equal to) 200 billion numbers in 11 minutes, or 300M per second, which is pretty fast;

-  -  Uplift DRF needs to pass over up to 1M\*22\*250k = 5500 billion numbers per tree, and assuming 50 trees, that’s up to 275 trillion numbers, which can take a few hours
+  -  Uplift DRF needs to pass over up to 1M\*22\*250k = 5500 billion numbers per tree, and assuming 50 trees, that’s up to 275 trillion numbers, which can take a few hours.

 Uplift DRF demo
 ~~~~~~~~~~~~~~~~~~~~
-Here is a Jupyter notebook where H2O Uplift DRF is compared to implementation Uplift RF from CausalML library.
+Here is a `Jupyter notebook <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/uplift_random_forest_compare_causalml.ipynb>`__ where H2O Uplift DRF is compared to implementation Uplift RF from CausalML library.

-`Uplift Random Forest modeling - H2O-3 vs. CausalML <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/uplift_random_forest_compare_causalml.ipynb>`__.

 Uplift DRF Algorithm
 ~~~~~~~~~~~~~~~~~~~~